TamerExpelGitHub/rarwe/README.md

 >
 > Automated testing URL: [`http://localhost:7357/`](http://localhost:7357/)
 >
 > - **Acceptance test:** test the _work flow_ of an application.
 Since a page can take time to load, we use `async/await` to ensure that each step wait its turn before moving on.
+Other words, an automated process that exercises the whole system.
+These tests automate user actions to cut down on testing time, to prevent user error in the test process, and to compose a test suite that can prevent regression.
 >
 > - **Component test:**, also known as rendering (integration) test used to render and test a single component at a time.
+As the description implied, a good fit for component _and_ helper tests as these tests verify that they render when invoked with different parameters and how they react to events.
 >
 > - **Unit test:** doesn't actually render anything.
 It instantiates the model object and tests the model object directly, manipulating its attributes and asserting their value.
+A unit test essentially sits at the lowest level of the testing pyramid: it tests the entity (more informally: _the thing_) in isolation.
+Some of the pieces of Ember apps -- suitable for unit testing are services, controllers, and models.
 >
 > `beforeEach` is a hook used to share boilerplate code, that allows you to have two tests that each focus on different, single aspect of the component. `beforeEach` runs once before each test function which is an ideal place to set up anything that might be needed by all test cases in the file.